ljmukdev/autorestock-microservices-frontend/QUICK_SETUP.md

 ## 🎉 You're Done!

-Your StockPilot frontend is now deployed and ready to work with your microservice architecture.
+Your AutoRestock frontend is now deployed and ready to work with your microservice architecture.
 The frontend will look and work exactly like your old monolithic application, but now it's powered by microservices!

 ---

 **Need Help?** Check the detailed guides in `DEPLOYMENT.md` and `README-Frontend.md`